edanweis/vue-code-layout/docs/en/guide/layout-persistence.md

 # Layout Persistence

-The layout persistence feature allows you to save, load, and version your layouts using Supabase as a backend.
+The layout persistence feature allows you to save, load, and version control your layouts using Supabase as a backend.
 This guide explains how to set up and use the layout persistence system.

 ## Setup